Flat 50% OFF - Limited Time Only!

 What are the Consequences of Non-compliance with Section 194J?

-• Late filing fee: A late filing fee of Rs.
-200 per day will be imposed for delayed TDS return filing, capped at the total TDS amount.
+• Late Filing Fee: Rs.
+200 per day, capped at the total TDS amount.

 Tips and Best Practices to Comply with Section 194J